getsentry/sentry-javascript/docs/sourcemaps.rst

 Specify the active release in raven
 -----------------------------------

-For sourcemaps to work you must ensure you have specified the active release in your Raven.js client configuration:
+If you are uploading your own sourcemap artifacts, you must have specified the active release in your Raven.js client configuration.
+If your sourcemaps are on your remote server (with your running code) then this step is not needed.

 .. code-block:: javascript